Fatboy5iscoming/Itemsplus/README.md

-# items+
+# Itemsplus
-Items+ is a free Minecraft mod that improves gameplay and enhances convenience.
+Itemsplus is a free Minecraft mod that improves gameplay and enhances convenience.
 It offers features like advanced inventory management, batch crafting, increased storage options, item repair, and task streamlining.
-Enjoy a more efficient and enjoyable Minecraft experience with Items+.
+Enjoy a more efficient and enjoyable Minecraft experience with Itemsplus.